joinpursuit/Pursuit-Core-Web-Hangman-Weekly-Assignment/README.md

-# Hangman: The Web App
+# Hangperson: The Web App

 ## Instructions for weekly assignment submission